 The final blockchain in banking disruption we will discuss today has to do with fraud prevention and customer identity verification.

 Through the process of “know your customer” (KYC), banks onboard new clients, verify their identity, and ensure that the information provided is correct.
 Naturally, this process takes some time and, consequently, money.
 However, it can’t just be bypassed because it’s precisely the thing that helps battle fraud.
-Once again, blockchain can come to the rescue.
+Once again, blockchain banking systems can come to the rescue.

 By offering blockchain-based technology, banks can allow customers to use digital fingerprints as unique identifiers to be stored on the distributed ledger.
 “What’s the point,” you may ask.
 Well, the identification could then be used by any bank on the network, thus letting customers avoid going through the entire KYC process with new applications.